sourcegraph/handbook/content/departments/cloud/index.md

 > NOTE: **Cloud means single-tenant dedicated instances managed by Sourcegraph** *(for example `mycompany.sourcegraph.com`)*.
 Sourcegraph Cloud should not be confused with Sourcegraph.com which holds public and open source code.
 The Cloud and managed instance should be considered synonyms within these handbook pages.

-The Cloud team is the special focus team reporting directly to CEO modeled on *“if AWS were to offer ‘Managed Sourcegraph’ like they do Elasticsearch, Redis, PostgreSQL, etc., how would they do it?”* The team is resposible for maintaining existing [managed instances](https://docs.sourcegraph.com/admin/install/managed). and building the next generation of them.
+The Cloud team is the special focus team reporting directly to CEO modeled on *“if AWS were to offer ‘Managed Sourcegraph’ like they do Elasticsearch, Redis, PostgreSQL, etc., how would they do it?”* The team is responsible for maintaining existing [managed instances](https://docs.sourcegraph.com/admin/install/managed). and building the next generation of them.
 The Cloud team has no other responsibilities.

 ## Mission statement